hoangsvit/eplus.dev/clyphkcbx000g0amjdqrlehqw.md

     * <mark>Goodbye</mark>

-8. <mark>Based on the following code, what will print out when the variable i has the value 3 ?</mark>
+8. **Based on the following code, what will print out when the variable i has the value 3 ?**

     ```javascript
       if(i == 2 || i == 3) {